-The User's Manual is divided into three parts.
+The User's Manual can be opened directly from the Help/SIMPROCESS Manuals menu.
+It is divided into three parts.
 Part A is an excellent reference for beginners and casual users.
-This part contains a detailed documentation of the basic and intermediate functions of SIMPROCESS.
+This part contains detailed documentation of the basic and intermediate functions of SIMPROCESS.
 Chapters 1 and 2 provide SIMPROCESS terminology and basics.
-Chapter 3 provides a detailed description of SIMPROCESS Statistical Constructs and their use.
+Chapter 3 provides a detailed description of

+SIMPROCESS Statistical Constructs and their use.
 Chapter 4 describes in detail how the SIMPROCESS Activity Modeling blocks are used.
 Chapter 5 describes the use of Resources.
 Graphical Modeling Constructs are covered in Chapter 6.
-Chapter 7 is dedicated to Activity-based Costing.
-Chapter 8 covers the Output Reports for analysis.
+Chapter 7 is dedicated to Activity-based Costing, and Chapter 8 covers the Output Reports for analysis.

 Part B is a reference intended for advanced users of SIMPROCESS.
-This part contains a detailed documentation of the programming and library management functions in SIMPROCESS Professional.
-Chapter 9 provides documentation of the Reusable Templates and Library Management.
+This part contains detailed documentation of the programming and library management functions in SIMPROCESS Professional Edition.
+Chapter 9 documents Reusable Templates and Library Management.
 Chapter 10 covers the Advanced SIMPROCESS constructs such as attributes, expressions, and time stamps.
 Chapter 11 wraps-up the advanced features of SIMPROCESS with descriptions of the complex features of the Generate activity and Downtime Schedules for Resources.

 Part C describes the integrated statistical tools included with SIMPROCESS Professional.
 Chapter 12 of this manual provides an introduction to data analysis and ExpertFit.
 Chapter 13 covers using the SIMPROCESS Database, while Chapter 14 discusses using the Experiment Manager.
-How to do optimization using OptQuest is in Chapter 15.
-Chapter 16 discusses SIMPROCESS Dashboards.
+How to do optimization using OptQuest is in Chapter 15, and Chapter 16 discusses SIMPROCESS Dashboards.